fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 This means that the view that we have of ride-hailing platforms like Gojek that are shaped like "Gojek is *just* a place where willing sellers of the service of motorcycle rides and wiling buyers of said service meet and transact with each other" are at best incomplete and at worst a plausible-deniability veil for Gojek lobbyists.

+> [!NOTE]- On the partner (*mitra*) - worker (*pekerja*) distinction
-But I still think that the partner (*mitra*) - worker (*pekerja*) distinction is meaningful here, or at least that they should exist in a spectrum here instead of a binary.
+> But I still think that the partner (*mitra*) - worker (*pekerja*) distinction is meaningful here, or at least that they should exist in a spectrum here instead of a binary.
 The key thing that most Gojek drivers trade stability for is fundamentally *choice*.
 Gojek drivers at the end of the day are not forced to follow certain schedules, or take orders from certain places; and insofar that they are *forced* to do something then we should regulate them less like a partner and more like a worker.
 We've also got to remind ourselves that Indonesia pre-Omnibus Law for Job Creation (Cipta Kerja) had a very rigid labor law, [one of the most generous in the world for the amount of severance & redundancy pay](https://eplex.ilo.org/en/redundancy-and-severance-pay) it mandates to be given to workers.
 The fact that Gojek has scaled so quickly is also an evidence towards there being a huge latent supply of willing drivers that couldn't provide the service because there were no visible/contestable markets they could offer their service in.
+>

-This is also not to say that the commoditization itself is bad.
-In fact it's a central theme of humanity's progress over the past few centuries that we achieved them through the slow and gradual unraveling of barriers to trade amongst ourselves, enabling labor and capital and technology and information to flow to where they're needed the most.
-I want to continue to remind people that *at the very least* the first order effect of Gojek is good: there are millions of contrafactual transactions totaling trillions of rupiahs in economic value that wouldn't have happened if it were not for the existence of ride-hailing platforms like Gojek.
+> This is also not to say that the commoditization itself is bad.
+In fact it's a central theme of humanity's progress over the past few centuries that we achieved them through the slow and gradual unraveling of barriers to trade amongst ourselves, enabling labor and capital and technology and information to flow to where they're needed the most. **I want to continue to remind people that *at the very least* the first order effect of Gojek is good**: there are millions of contrafactual transactions totaling trillions of rupiahs in economic value that wouldn't have happened if it were not for the existence of ride-hailing platforms like Gojek.

 What makes Gojek (and other ride-hailing platforms, again to be clear) unique relative to other 'platform' monopolies here is that they employ **opaque matchmaking algorithms heavily** (unlike e.g. Tokopedia, or Amazon, which convey more information through reviews and prices).
-Unlike with explicit rules/incentives, it's often ==unclear why (interpretability moment)==
+And unlike with explicit rules/incentives, it's often unclear to the drivers why ([interpretability moment](https://www.lesswrong.com/w/interpretability-ml-and-ai)) the algorithm nudges them to act out in a certain manner.
+And viewed in this light, it's pretty clear that this story is very similar to the story of [alienation](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) that played out in the industrializing economies of the 19th century[^2].

 There's argument to be made that the transition should be made clearer to its drivers, and I can see how the argument for greater recognition for drivers as workers resonates emotionally here.
-You can tell a very simil==ar story ==

-Theories about Alienation is theories about encountering an alien deterritorializing force that knows no bounds no taboo and profanes everything it touches a memetically
+Theories about Alienation is theories about encountering an alien deterritorializing force that knows no bounds no taboo and profanes everything it touches a memetically p
 (like I very much understand how Luddism took ground in industrializing 18th century England)

-With all that being said, whether you think this **Great Commodification of Drivers**[^1] is (net) Bad or Good, this phenomenon (of Gojek Drivers ) results in a few interesting things, that I'm asking questions about,
+With all that being said, whether you think this **Great Commodification of Drivers**[^1] is (net) Bad or Good, this phenomenon (of Gojek Dr==ivers== ) results in a few interesting things, that I'm asking questions about,
 - abc

 (his is not to say it's bad, it is in fact good to have a place where wiling; but here my argument is that the way that Gojek enforces willingness is )